 English is taught as a second language in Filipino schools.
 This is mainly the reason why almost all schooled Filipinos are able to understand and speak English.
 In fact, Filipinos are considered the best English speakers in Asia, accounting for the influx of outsourcing businesses in the country and increase in contact center agents.

 Anywhere you go in the Philippines, there will always be someone who can speak English.
 Now this may not be the perfect English with flawless grammar and accent but it will be understandable nonetheless.
 Some people refer to this imperfection as ‘carabao English’ which Rex Navarette, a US-based Filipino comedienne, uses in his acts.
 If you’d like to know how it sounds like, simply search for Rex Navarette on YouTube.

-There are about eight major regional languages spoken by millions of Filipinos all over the country.
+There are about eight major regional dialects or languages in the Philippines.
 Most of these languages have similarities in base words and differ in the accent they are spoken with.

 Tagalog is spoken all over the country but it is more dominant in the central and southern parts of Luzon.
 It is taught as a subject in Filipino schools and as part of instruction in literature, music and history.
 Tagalog is the main language spoken in most establishments and businesses, second to English.
 It is understood by almost all Filipinos as it is also the language used in local TV shows being aired nationwide.

 - Magandang araw! – Good day!